tg44/mandrill-to-aws/mandrill-sender/README.md

 You should add an API Gateway Trigger too.
 (REST api with no security.)

 #### Resources
-Signing and sending a mail is timeconsumeing!
+Signing and sending a mail is time-consuming!
 You need to tune the timeout at least to 5s (but 10s is preferred).

 ## Test
 You can test the function with customizing the given test.json.
 Also, you can test it with the endpoint;
-`curl -X POST -d @test.json ENDPOINT_FROM_AWS`
+`curl -X POST -H "Content-Type: application/json" -d @test.json ENDPOINT_FROM_AWS`